apache/airflow/dev/MANUALLY_GENERATING_IMAGE_CACHE_AND_CONSTRAINTS.md

 breeze ci find-backtracking-candidates
 ```

-This command should be run rather quickly after we notice that the CI build is taking a long time and fail,
-because it is based on the fact that eager upgrade produced valid constraints at some point of time and
-it tries to find out what dependencies have been added since then and limit them to the version that
-was used in the constraints.
+This command should be run quickly after noticing that the CI build is taking a long time and failing.
+It relies on the fact that an eager upgrade produced valid constraints at some point of time, so it tries to identify which dependencies have been added since then.
+By doing it, it limits them to the versions used in the constraints.

 You can also - instead of running the command manually rely on the failing CI builds.
 We run the
 `find-backtracking-candidates` command in the `canary` build when it times out, so the